AdobeDocs/experience-platform.en/help/edge/commands/appendidentitytourl.md

   const anchor = event.target.closest("a");
   if (!anchor || !anchor.href) return;

-  // Check if the link points to the right domain const url = new URL(anchor.href);
+  // Check if the link points to the desired domain const url = new URL(anchor.href);
   if (!url.hostname.endsWith("adobe.com") && !url.hostname.endsWith("behance.com")) return;